 - Doctoral students who have already started their dissertation research are encouraged to apply.
-All students meeting the program requirements and enrolled full-time in a qualifying Ph.D. programs may apply at any stage in their graduate careers.
+All students enrolled full-time in a qualifying Ph.D. programs and proposing a dissertation topic with relevance to criminal justice may apply at any stage in their graduate careers.

-Once eligibility has been established (the student has established a formal dissertation committee and the dissertation committee chair has accepted the student’s dissertation topic), doctoral students are eligible for funding under a GRF-STEM award during their entire tenure of enrollment in the initially identified doctoral program.
-Commencing doctoral research either before submitting an application for the GRF-STEM or while the application is under review does not necessarily impact the student’s likelihood for receiving an award.
+If a student’s dissertation committee has already accepted the dissertation topic (which is substantively similar to that proposed in the GRF-STEM application), the student would be eligible for release of fellowship funds as soon as all other administrative requirements are met.
+Commencing research either before submitting an application for the GRF-STEM or while the application is under review does not necessarily impact the student’s likelihood for receiving an award.

 See the Who is Eligible section for more information.